Resource room: Rationale

 Depending on individual needs, students usually attend resource rooms three to five times per week for about forty-five minutes per day.
 Some research has suggested these classrooms are of particular benefit to students with language-based learning disabilities such as dyslexia.
 Other research has indicated that students show growth in visuo-motor perception, arithmetic, spelling and overall self-perception through time in the resource room classroom.
 At least one study has suggested students with learning disabilities in resource rooms have higher expectations regarding their academic success when they are in the class.
 This may be due to the familiarity with the resource room teacher, small group direct instruction or confidence within an area they are comfortable in.
 Researchers believe that explicit instruction that breaks tasks down into smaller segments is an important tool for learning for students with learning disabilities.
 Students often benefit from "reteaching" of core concepts taught initially in general education classroom and reinforced in resource rooms via the small-group instructional model, which has been shown to lead to achievement in students with a multitude of educational disabilities.

 In multiple studies, research showed that special education students prefer resource rooms as opposed to having a special education teacher in their general education classroom setting.
-Students thought the work in resource rooms was easier and more fun, their resource room classmates were more friendly, and resource room teacher was more supportive.
+Students thought the work in resource rooms was easier and more fun, their resource room classmates were more friendly, and their resource room teacher was more supportive.
 In these studies, general education students were also surveyed about which method they prefer, and a majority answered resource rooms as well.